rabbit38/devart-template/project_posts/2014-03-26-Update-Design.md

-Mei just finished the new UI before we "Mark as complete" the project.
+We just updated the new UI before we "Mark as complete" the project.

 ![Ring the WiFi](../project_images/new_look_ring_the_bell.png?raw=true)